walterjuanp/rails_base_app_v2/README.md

 And we add the **scoped views** for customize the devise views by model, this means that we add the `config.scoped_views = true` option inside the `config/initializers/devise.rb` file.

+Other thing that we do is overwrite the method `after_sign_in_path_for` in `app/controllers/application_conroller.rb`, this is because if the user that sign in is an Admin we will be redirect by default to stored location or admin_path

 #### Email configuration
 Ensure you have defined default url options in your environments files.
 Here is an example of `default_url_options` appropriate for a development environment in `config/environments/development.rb`: